mrsteele/next-isServer/README.md

   render() {
     return (
       <div>
-        Hello World.
-Is this the server? {this.props.isServer ?
-'YES': 'NO'}
+        This page was {this.props.isServer ? '': 'NOT'} rendered on the server.
       </div>
     )
   }